2012-13 Michigan Men's Basketball Roster

 Alexander has also been recognized as one of the most fashionable assistant coach in America.
-Alexander is a four-time (2005, '07, '09, '10) winner of CollegeInsider.com's Runway to the Fashionable Four and runner-up in 2008.
-He is the only four-time winner (head or assistant coach) in the contest's history.
+Alexander is a five-time (2005, '07, '09, '10, '13) winner of CollegeInsider.com's Runway to the Fashionable Four and runner-up in 2008.
+He is the only five-time winner (head or assistant coach) in the contest's history.

 Alexander remains active in the metro Detroit area and surrounding communities, volunteering as a motivational speaker promoting optimism and responsibility.

 Alexander and his wife, Kesha, have one son, Mekhi.

 The Bacari Alexander File